-Taking Risks in Your Career & In Others
+Taking Risks in Your Career

 I am sharing my first ever blog featured in December 2014 on Katie Mehnert's website called Honey Don't Follow the Herd.
 The post was intended to provide career advice for someone in their 20's and for women considering a career in energy.
 The theme is about dreaming, embracing your uniqueness, taking risks, and paying forward.